VocabHunter/vocabhunter.github.io/download.md

 You will need Java 8 installed and configured on your system.
 You can find it on the [Java Website](https://java.com/download/).
 Make sure you've got Java 8: VocabHunter won't run on earlier versions of Java.

+_NB: For now you will need Java 8.
+A Java 9 compatible version of VocabHunter is coming soon.
+Watch this space!_

 # Apple Mac

 Download the latest release here: [VocabHunter-{{site.release_version}}.dmg](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.dmg)